-Christmas in London brings out a certain magic that can be felt throughout December.
-The lights are brighter, smiles are larger, and London attractions look even more beautiful than usual.
-There’s plenty to see and experience in London at Christmas and the city comes to life as the festive season hits.
+Christmas in London is truly an enchanting time to visit.
+There’s a certain magic that can be felt throughout December.
+The lights are brighter, smiles are larger, and the city’s attractions look even more beautiful than usual.
+Read our guide for a full run-down of recommended activities.

 You don’t have to wander far during Christmas in London to see some blindingly good Christmas lights and decorations.
-Oxford Street is the place to be if you want to see the biggest Christmas lights switch on in London, as the famous street welcomes Christmas with celebrity appearances, music and a countdown to the illuminations.
-Other star studded switch-ons include the Regent Street Christmas Lights and the Bond Street Christmas Lights.
+Oxford Street is the place to be if you want to see the biggest Christmas lights switch on in London.
+The famous street welcomes Christmas with celebrity appearances, music and a countdown to the illuminations.
+Covent Garden, Carnaby Street and Regent Street also have their own magnificent display of Christmas lights.

 If it’s Christmas presents you’re after, shopping in the city definitely won’t disappoint!
 From mammoth department stores to pop-up markets, you’ll find something for even the most difficult people to buy for.
-Shopping in London at Christmas is a sightseeing opportunity in itself, as Harrods, Selfridges and Fortnum & Mason all boast dazzling Christmas displays and impressive seasonal decor both inside and out.
+Shopping in London at Christmas is a sightseeing opportunity in itself, as Harrods, Selfridges and Fortnum & Mason all boast dazzling Christmas displays and impressive seasonal décor both inside and out.

 Are you planning a trip to London this Christmas?

-- Family Fun – 7 Great Christmas Activities for Kids in London - 11th September 2018
+- Family Fun – 7 Great Christmas Activities for Kids in London